ogestor/laravel-ckeditor/README.md

 1. To update this package, first update the composer package:

     ```
-    composer update jeroennoten/laravel-ckeditor
+    composer update ogestor/laravel-ckeditor
     ```

-2. Then, publish the public assets with the `--force` flag to overwrite existing files
+2. Then, if you have laravel 5.4 or less, publish the public assets with the `--force` flag to overwrite existing files

     ```
     php artisan vendor:publish --tag=ckeditor-assets --force